vsisko/incubator-ignite/modules/control-center-agent/README.txt

-Ignite Control Center Agent
+Ignite Web Agent
 ======================================
-Ignite Control Center Agent is a java standalone application that allow to connect Ignite Grid to Ignite Web Control Center.
+Ignite Web Agent is a java standalone application that allow to connect Ignite Grid to Ignite Web Agent.
-Ignite Control Center Agent communicates with grid nodes via REST interface and connects to Ignite Web Control Center via web-socket.
+Ignite Web Agent communicates with grid nodes via REST interface and connects to Ignite Web Agent via web-socket.

-Two main functions of Ignite Control Center Agent:
+Two main functions of Ignite Web Agent:
- 1. Proxy between Ignite Web Control Center and Ignite Grid to execute SQL statements and collect metrics for monitoring.
+ 1. Proxy between Ignite Web Agent and Ignite Grid to execute SQL statements and collect metrics for monitoring.
     You may need to specify URI for connect to Ignite REST server via "-n" option.

- 2. Proxy between Ignite Web Control Center and user RDBMS to collect database metadata for later CacheTypeMetadata configuration.
+ 2. Proxy between Ignite Web Agent and user RDBMS to collect database metadata for later CacheTypeMetadata configuration.
     You may need to copy JDBC driver into "./jdbc-drivers" subfolder or specify path via "-drv" option.

 Usage example: